GRV96/decision-matrix-py/README.md

 conditions.
 BinaryDecisionMatrix does not work with axes actually, but simulates axes of length 2 using these conditions.
 If a condition is true, coordinates 0 and 1 of the corresponding axis are false and true respectively.
-If a condition is false, it is the opposite.
+If a condition is false, 0 is true, and 1 is false.
 Thus, the coordinates of a BinaryDecisionMatrix can only be 0 or 1 and represent the boolean value of their simulated axis.